adessoSE/devblog/_posts/2019-08-27-Deploying-Keras-models-to-production-easily.md

     return render_template('index.html')
 ```

-In order to create a new Mapping we define
-- a route (`'/'` = base route),
+In order to create a new mapping we define a route (`'/'`) and accepted operations (`'GET'`) - the single slash path `'/'` signifies the base route.
-- accepted methods `'GET'`,
-- and a corresponding function.
+Navigating to `http://localhost:5000` triggers `index()` to serve `index.html` since

-Assuming our application is running localy on port 5000 we get `index.html` by navigating to `http://localhost:5000`.
+Flask applications run on port 5000 by default.

 ### Requesting the predict function
-The same applies to calls to the predict function.
+The same principles applies for calls to the predict function.

 ```python
 @app.route('/predict', methods=['POST'])